scorpido74/azure-docs.nl-nl/articles/machine-learning/service/how-to-deploy-and-where.md

 def init():
     global model
-    # note here "sklearn_regression_model.pkl" is the name of the model registered under
+    # Note that here "sklearn_regression_model.pkl" is the name of the model registered under.
-    # this is a different behavior than before when the code is run locally, even though the code is the same.
+    # This is a different behavior than before when the code is run locally, even though the code is the same.
     model_path = Model.get_model_path('sklearn_regression_model.pkl')
-    # deserialize the model file back into a sklearn model
+    # Deserialize the model file back into a sklearn model.
     model = joblib.load(model_path)